alicernc/info/hiccup.md

 ./pyjetty/cpptools/build.sh --tglaubermc --tenngen
 ```

-- test using an example - a standalone script below (deactivate the python env after compilation of heppy+pyjetty done)
+### test using an example - a standalone script below (deactivate the python env after compilation of heppy+pyjetty done)

+- recommended: use a new shell/terminal

 ```
 cd $workdir